MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 ## Attach a database

 There are various methods you can use to attach a database.
-In this article, we discuss attaching a database using C# or an Azure Resource Manager template.
-To attach a database, you must have permissions on the leader cluster and the follower cluster.
-For more information about permissions, see [manage permissions](#manage-permissions).
+In this article, we discuss attaching a database using C#, Python or an Azure Resource Manager template.
+To attach a database, you must have user, group, service principal, or managed identity with at least contributor role on the leader cluster and the follower cluster.
+You can add or remove role assignments using [Azure Portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal), [PowerShell](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-powershell), [Azure CLI](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli) and [ARM template](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-template).
+Learn more about [Azure role-based access control (Azure RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and the [different roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles).

 ### Attach a database using C#